George Bingham, 4th Earl of Lucan

+Early life

 He was the eldest son of George Bingham, 3rd Earl of Lucan and Lady Anne Brudenell.
 His maternal grandparents were Robert Brudenell, 6th Earl of Cardigan and Penelope Anne Cooke.

 He was educated at Rugby School and entered the Army.

+Career

-He became Lieutenant-Colonel of the Coldstream Guards and served as aide-de-camp to his father, who commanded the cavalry division during the Crimea War.
+He became Lieutenant-Colonel of the Coldstream Guards and served as aide-de-camp to his father, who commanded the cavalry division during the Crimean War.
 He succeeded his father to the earldom in 1888.

 He was elected a Member of Parliament for Mayo from 1865 to 1874.
 He was appointed Vice-Admiral of Connaught in 1889, and Lord Lieutenant and Custos Rotulorum for County Mayo in 1901.
-He was created a Knight of St. Patrick in 1898.
+He was created a Knight of St. Patrick in 1899.

+Personal life

-He married Lady Cecilia Catherine Gordon-Lennox.
-She was the youngest daughter of Charles Gordon-Lennox, 5th Duke of Richmond and Lady Caroline Paget.
-Caroline was the eldest daughter of Henry Paget, 1st Marquess of Anglesey and his first wife Lady Caroline Elizabeth Villiers.
-The elder Caroline was a daughter of George Villiers, 4th Earl of Jersey and Frances Villiers, Countess of Jersey.
-They had seven children:
+On 17 November 1859, Lord Bingham married Lady Cecilia Catherine Gordon-Lennox (1838–1910), the youngest daughter of Charles Gordon-Lennox, 5th Duke of Richmond and Lady Caroline Paget (herself the eldest daughter of Henry Paget, 1st Marquess of Anglesey and Lady Caroline Elizabeth Villiers).
+Together, they had seven children: